Procedure vs Technique

 Why it’s important

 Procedures, policies, and in some cases, work items should be thoroughly documented so that anyone can walk right in and take over.
-However, a document standard/template should be created as an organization, and each department should do their best to meet that standard.
+However, a document standard/template should be created as an organization, and each department should do its best to meet that standard.
 The technique can vary with writing styles.
 If a team, or an organization, needs access to historical information, the last place that information should be is in a mailbox of someone who is off or no longer with the organization.
 Storing this type of information shouldn’t be left to technique.